© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa immediately west of Horkstow Hall is a scheduled monument protected by Historic England under reference 1017553.
 View the official record →

-A Roman villa is located immediately west of Horkstow Hall in Lincolnshire.
+Roman villa immediately west of Horkstow Hall is a Romano-British villa site located in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017553.

 Roman villa immediately west of Horkstow Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017553.